These are the best places to travel this summer

 There’s plenty to amuse the kids, with an old-fashioned train to ride, goats to feed, butterflies to observe and a huge adventure playground to let off steam in.
 Bus 180 runs hourly from Salzburg's Hauptbahnhof; the journey takes around half an hour.

-The icing on Salzburg’s Unesco World Heritage cake is the lavish Residenz, the baroque palace where the prince-archbishops held court until the Hapsburgs rocked up in the 19th century.
+The icing on Salzburg’s UNESCO World Heritage cake is the lavish Residenz, the baroque palace where the prince-archbishops held court until the Hapsburgs rocked up in the 19th century.
 It’s still a grand affair today, with horse-drawn carriages pulling up out front, and state rooms that are a swirl of lace-fine stucco, tapestries and frescoes by much-lauded Austrian painter Johann Michael Rottmayr.

-Head up to the 3rd floor Residenzgalerie for a feast of 16th- to 19th-century art.
+Head up to the third floor Residenzgalerie for a feast of 16th- to 19th-century art.
 The gallery is particularly strong on Flemish and Dutch masters, with standouts like Rubens’ Allegory on Emperor Charles V and Rembrandt’s chiaroscuro Old Woman Praying.

 Sacred art lifts spirits to the heavens at the cathedral museum, where vaulted, stuccoed rooms hovering above the south side-aisle chapels display an astounding array of ecclesiastical treasures from the 8th to the 18th century.

-Prepare to be dazzled by gem-encrusted monstrances, stained glass, altarpieces, and one-off wonders like the Cross of St Rupert (750 CE), believed to be the largest surviving early medieval metal cross, which bears the hallmarks of both Anglo-Saxon and Mediterranean ornament.
+Prepare to be dazzled by gem-encrusted monstrances, stained glass, altarpieces and one-off wonders like the Cross of St Rupert (750 CE), believed to be the largest surviving early medieval metal cross, which bears the hallmarks of both Anglo-Saxon and Mediterranean ornament.

 One of the most exquisite rooms is given over to a cabinet of curiosities, showcasing marvels and oddities from globes to rare crystals and corals, armadillos to puffer fish, which would have baffled and beguiled baroque aristocrats with time and money to burn.